 Churches Count on Nature – FAQs

-If you are interested in gathering wildlife records as part of Churches Count on Nature week, the following frequently asked questions will help you to understand how to go about it.
+If you are interested in gathering wildlife records as part of Churches Count on Nature, the following frequently asked questions will help you to understand how to go about it.

 Churches Count on Nature is a joint initiative promoted by Caring for God’s Acre, A Rocha UK, the Church of England and the Church in Wales.
-During a week in June, it brings local people together to discover the wildlife in their local church yard, recording the species they find, combining their results with others which will be collated on the National Biodiversity Network (NBN), a nationwide database of wildlife in the UK.
+During a week in June, it brings local people together to discover the wildlife in their local church yard, recording the species they find, combining their results with others which will be collated on the Beautiful Burial Ground portal within the National Biodiversity Network (NBN), a nationwide database of wildlife in the UK.

 You can plan:

 - An organised one-off event, perhaps for one morning or afternoon OR

 - A series of short counts, perhaps at different times of day to spot different things and suit different people, OR

 - Simply open your churchyard throughout the week for people to explore.